keremciu/sketch-iconfont/README.md

 # Dependencies

-1. You need to install icon fonts to your os system.
-You can download from here.
+You need to install icon fonts to your OS:

 For fontawesome:
 https://github.com/FortAwesome/Font-Awesome/raw/master/fonts/FontAwesome.otf